dspsandbox/AD9958-real-time-RF-source/README.md

-In the following I will give closer details on the hardware needed, internal connection, programming of the Chikit Max 32 microcontroller and the Python API.
+In the following I will give closer details on the hardware needed, internal connection, programming of the Chikit Max 32 and the Python API.

 ## Hardware
 * **AD9958 eval board**.
 Dual channel DDS with a DAC sampling rate of upt to 500 MHz.
 For further details please check the documentation on the [AD9958](https://www.analog.com/en/products/ad9958.html) and the [evaluation board](https://www.analog.com/en/design-center/evaluation-hardware-and-software/evaluation-boards-kits/eval-ad9958.html).